keny91/Keny-vault/Knowledge/GeneralProgramming/004_Technologies/Kubernetes/Course Notes.md

 - Upgrade docker instances (1 after the other, ROLLING UPDATE)
 - Rollback changes if desired.
 - Apply changes to the system when demanded (click update)

+#### Deployment Rollouts

+When first create a deployment it creates a ROLLOUT.
+A Rollout creates a deployment REVISION.
+A Revision allows us to go back to a previous state of the deployment.

+There are 2 types of deployment strategies:

+- **RECREATE STRATEGY:**
+	Destroy OLD instances and create NEW ones.
+This makes the service unavailable until the containers are re-originated.

+- **ROLLING UPDATE STRATEGY (default):**
+	We take down an old version and rise a new one before moving to the next one.

+#### Updating a deployment.

+When updating a deployment a new image is applied to the containers.
+Kubernetes then will create a new REPLICA-SET in which it will be rising the new containers (the previous replicaset will still be active if Rolling update).

+A deployment can be undone by UNDO.
+This creates an update rollout to the previous rollout in the history.